funnelback/funnelback-mapping/README.md

 ## Implementation steps

 1. Create a Funnelback collection.
 The Funnelback index must include geo-coded items in the index (note: the metadata doesn't need to be treated as geospatial type 2 metadata by Funnelback, unless you wish to do geospatial search (search specifying an origin and maxdist).
 This implementation assumes the geospatial data is stored within the latlong metadata class.
-2. Add a `collection.cfg` setting to tell the mapping service what field is used for the geospatial metadata.
-Eg. if you have the geospatial metadata held in a the latlong class:
+2. Add a `collection.cfg` setting to tell the mapping service what field is used for the geospatial metadata. e.g. if you have the geospatial metadata held in a the latlong class:
 	```
 	map.geospatialClass=latlong
 	```